Polaris Platform

 UX Flow Diagram

-After contributing to the storymapping and storyboarding sessions, I would start a UX flow diagram.
-This helped bridge the gap between storyboarding and mockups as well as getting engineering on the same page.
-In these wireframes it shows the natural walk through of what the users steps are.
-In this flow it includes all requirements of the storymap.
+After contributing to the storymapping and storyboarding sessions I created a flow diagram.
+This helped bridge the gap between storyboarding and mockups as well as provided more transparency with the engineering team.
+This shows the natural walk through of what the users steps are with a simple wireframe, it also includes all of the storyboard requirements.

 Prototypes